TERRORIST GROUPS

 TACTICS AND TARGETS

-AQAP has employed ambushes, assaults, assassinations, bombings, kidnappings, and suicide attacks in Yemen against Yemeni Government officials, military and security forces, and infrastructure—as well as against the Huthis and ISIS-Yemen.
-AQAP members who are involved in localized fighting are equipped with small arms, artillery, rockets, landmines, antitank missiles, MANPADS, and improvised explosive devices.
-AQAP’s Western and regional targets have included embassies, government officials, military personnel, and tourists primarily in Yemen but also in other parts of the Middle East.
-The group has also targeted airliners, including cargo and passenger planes.
+Outside of Yemen, AQAP has a history of attempting attacks against cargo and passenger planes and targeting the United States and other Western countries.
+In Yemen, AQAP employs ambushes, assaults, assassinations, bombings, kidnappings, and suicide attacks against Yemeni Government officials, military and security forces, and infrastructure, as well as against the Huthis and ISIS-Yemen.
+AQAP members who are involved in localized fighting are equipped with small arms, artillery, rockets, landmines, anti-tank missiles, MANPADS, IEDs, and UAS.

 KEY LEADERS